 This colony is the world’s second largest storm petrel colony and the continent’s second largest murre colony.
 We will see tens of thousands of seabirds with their chicks but since the petrels are nocturnal they may elude us.
 Numerous pelagic or offshore seabirds such as shearwaters and skuas also frequent the area.
 It will be fun trying to keep the kids busy watching (and counting) the hundreds of thousands — or gazillions — of seabirds since members of the world’s largest gathering of acrobatic humpbacks will be trying to capture their attention too.

 During lunch Dave will review seabird censusing methods and you will join the other families for a sampling of the delicious seafood flavours from coastal Newfoundland and Labrador.
 (That is a fancy way of saying our lunch can be fish and chips or lobster or something else from our restaurant menu.
-Dave will talk a little.
+Catherine and Dave will talk a little.
 We will all still be having fun!)

 The afternoon takes us to the most easterly point in North America where we wander tunnels, walk to a lighthouse, and look out for more whales.
 We should be back at the hotel for 4:00 pm so everyone can enjoy the swimming pool, parents can visit the gym, and everyone can relax before our welcoming dinner.
 Other than our farewell dinner families will have the choice of going to one of the many downtown restaurants independently for the other evening meals.